Braves vs. Rays Player Props Betting Odds

 Olson Stats

-- Matt Olson has 84 hits with 16 doubles, two triples, 29 home runs, 54 walks and 70 RBI.
-He's also stolen one base.
+- Matt Olson has put up 85 hits with 16 doubles, two triples, 29 home runs and 54 walks.
+He has driven in 70 runs with one stolen base.

 Olson Recent Games